agranig/pcap2mermaid/README.md

 [mermaid-filter](https://github.com/raghur/mermaid-filter) to embed mermaid code directly in your documentation and generate the diagrams on the fly when the markdown is rendered to html or pdf.

-Manually writing those sequence diagrams can be a quite repetitive and boring task when documenting a large number of call flows.
+However, manually writing those sequence diagrams can be a quite repetitive and boring task when documenting a large number of call flows.
 Therefore, this tool aims to help automizing this process by letting you do an actual SIP call (or registration, or any other SIP scenario), capture a pcap file using tcpdump while doing so, then generate the sequence diagram automatically using this pcap call trace.
 What's left is pasting it into your documentation, and potentially annotating it with some notes.